ChrisHuie/WebDevWorkshop/README.md

 ## What this workshop is

-A super friendly introduction to JavaScript.
-No previous experience expected!
+A super friendly introduction and no previous experience is expected!

 You can't learn EVERYTHING in ~5 hours.
-But you can learn enough to solve problems and get excited about the power of this SKILL!
+But you can learn enough to do cool things and get excited about the power of this SKILL!

 - This course is for absolute beginners